What is a Peer Writing Assistant?

 What kind of time commitment is required?

-PWA sessions take place Monday-Thursday, 6:30-8:30 pm, in four 25-minute sessions per evening.
+PWA sessions take place Monday-Thursday, 6:30-8:30 pm, and Saturdays 11:00 – 1:00 pm in four 25-minute sessions per evening.
 Currently, each PWA volunteers for two hours per week from mid-September to the end of November and from mid-January to the end of March.

-In addition, we have an hour-long team meeting once or twice per term, and occasionally offer useful, hour-long training sessions.
+In addition, we have an hour-long team meeting twice per term.

 Why become a Peer Writing Assistant?